pappybuck/Sudoku/README.md

 # Python:
   Solves all quizzes in 34 minutes and 18 seconds.
 Size: 4kb, requires Python.

+# Cython (Unoptimized):
+  Solves all quizzes in 5 minutes and 1 second.
+  Size: 101kb, requires Python.

 # C#:
   Solves all quizzes in 39 seconds.
 Size: 14,095kb.
 Does not require DotNet.